raspberrypilearning/3D-scene/en/step_6.md

 --- task ---

-Think about what kind of sound you want and when you want that sound to happen.
+Think about what kind of soundtrack you want.

 This project has a soundtrack that runs throughout, plus the **Hen** sprite makes a sound every three seconds: